 WordPress website security can feel complicated with such a wide variety of potential dangers to defend against.
-These include sensitive data breaches, loss of customer trust, lost of business & revenue, and possible financial losses (through theft, fines, or legal damages).
+These include sensitive data breaches, loss of customer trust, lost business and revenue, and possible financial losses (through theft, fines, or legal damages).
 Given such risks, selecting a reliable security plugin is a critical decision for all WordPress site owners.
-Two popular solutions that try to address these concerns are Wordfence and MalCare, as they’re designed to safeguard WordPress sites against many types of threat.
+Two popular solutions that try to address these concerns are Wordfence and MalCare, as they’re designed to safeguard WordPress sites against many types of threats.
 However, their approaches and features differ greatly.

 MalCare’s features include a web application firewall (WAF), malware scanning, vulnerability scanning and alerts, along with uptime and performance monitoring.
 Despite its comprehensive approach, some users have reported that the plugin’s frequent notifications can feel overwhelming.